Design your own major.

 Can’t find a traditional major to match your career goals?
 Create your own.

-The general studies degree program at The University of Toledo allows undergraduates to work with an adviser to craft an interdisciplinary course of study that fits their needs.
+The general studies degree program at The University of Toledo allows undergraduates to work with an advisor to craft an interdisciplinary course of study that fits their needs.
+You can pursue a bachelor of arts general studies degree in the College of Arts and Letters or a bachelor of science general studies degree in the College of Natural Sciences and Mathematics.

-UToledo students choose an area of concentration in the arts, social sciences or humanities.
-Then they mix in classes from our broad liberal arts program of general studies in the College of Arts and Letters.
+Choose an area of concentration in the arts, social sciences or humanities.
+Then mix in classes from our broad liberal arts program of general studies in the College of Arts and Letters.

 Take note: Some employers and graduate/professional degree programs require specific, established undergraduate curriculums.
 An existing major may be a better choice in these cases.
-UT advisers can help you decide if a general studies degree is a smart choice for you.
+UToledo advisors can help you decide if a general studies degree is a smart choice for you.

 Individualized and flexible.
-UT’s College of Arts and Letters offers more than 30 majors.
+UToledo’s College of Arts and Letters and College of Natural Sciences and Mathematics offer more than 40 majors.
 Combine concentrations and classes to design a general studies major that works for you.

 Dedicated, one-on-one advisers.
-General studies majors work closely with advisers to make sure all graduation requirements for the degree are met.
+General studies majors work closely with advisors to make sure all graduation requirements for the degree are met.

 Active learning.
-UT emphasizes hands-on experiences.
+UToledo emphasizes hands-on experiences.
 Our students learn through doing — volunteer work, internships, special projects and more.

 State-of-the-art classrooms and labs.
 Use the latest technology in science and foreign-language labs, broadcast studios and more.